Mixed-Integer Linear Programming Approximations for the Stochastic Knapsack: Conclusions

 Finally, we investigated the optimality gap performance of the RH heuristics for the DSKP and found average optimality gaps of 1.1\% for normally distributed weights, 4.5\% for multivariate normal distributed weights, and around 0.8\% for both gamma and lognormal distributed weights.
 Under multivariate normal distributed weights the average optimality gap of RH heuristics increases to 6.6\% when correlation among item weights is ignored, this demonstrates the importance of considering item weight correlation.

-While we have not considered the MMFE, or its underpinning time-series processes such as AR or MA, our models can also be immediately applied to these time-series processes, since they are all built upon the multivariate normal distribution.
-Moreover, as in \citep{Merzifonluolu2011}, it is possible to extend our study and investigate variants of the problem in which capacity is random or in which capacity can be purchased at a given cost per unit.
+While we have not considered the MMFE, or its underpinning time-series processes such as AR or MA, our models can be directly applied to these time-series processes, which are all built upon the multivariate normal distribution.
+Moreover, as in \citep{Merzifonluolu2011}, it is possible to extend our study and investigate variants of the problem in which capacity is random or can be purchased at a given cost per unit.

 Future research may further investigate the reasons underpinning low scalability of lazy cut generation-based approaches such as LC, and strategies for overcoming the performance gap created by the need to disable CPLEX features to enable lazy cut generation.
-Additionally, a recent study \citep{Jooken2022-yb} investigated structurally hard deterministic knapsack instances that take a long time to solve despite being small; an interesting direction of enquiry is to establish what makes a SSKP instance structurally hard, and to contrast these characteristics with those of its deterministic counterpart.
+Additionally, one may investigate the intrinsic strength of the formulations presented in this work by means of LP-relaxation analysis, integrality-gap comparisons, and polyhedral studies.
+Finally, a recent study \citep{Jooken2022-yb} investigated structurally hard deterministic knapsack instances that take a long time to solve despite being small; an interesting direction of enquiry is to establish what makes a SSKP instance structurally hard, and to contrast these characteristics with those of its deterministic counterpart.